svsgvarma/MACARON/README.md

-Multi-bAse Codon-Associated variant Re-annotatiON (MACARON)
+# MACARON (Multi-bAse Codon-Associated variant Re-annotatiON)

 This README file provides information about the contents of folder, MACARON_GenMed